tarof429/stuckathome/vue/Part4_Components.md

 app.component('friend-contact');
 ```

 It's important to include a `-` in the id of the component so that it's isolated from Vue's own components.
-We do not want to name our component `h2` for example because Vue already has such a component.
+Also we don't want to name our component `h2` for example because Vue already has such a component.

-The second argument to a component is a config object that is essentially a Vue app!
+The second argument to a component is a config object that is essentially a Vue app.

-Now we can move a chunk of our Javascript code from the main app to our component, so that our code now looks like this:
+Now we can move a chunk of our Javascript code from the main app to our component, so that our Javascript code now looks like this:

 ```javascript
 app.component('friend-contact', {